Skip to main content

 • Be prepared for unexpected flight cancellations and delays.
 Harsh weather and busy air travel lead to cancellations, delays and missed flights.
 Costs related to these mishaps can be difficult to overcome without travel insurance.
 When researching for travel insurance, make sure you understand what types of airline schedule changes are covered.

 • Winterize your home.
 Prevent winter-related water leaks and flooding from happening while you’re away.
 Use the BCAA Winter Plumbing Checklist to prepare your home before you leave.
-Ensure you have adequate home insurance coverage as well to help with winter mishaps.
-For example, BCAA Home Insurance provides Outdoor Drain and Surface Water Coverage along with Extra Roof Leak Coverage.
-If you’re a BCAA Member, you can save up to 20% on BCAA Home Insurance.
+Most importantly, always ensure you have the coverage you need and review any requirements your provider may have when your home is unattended.
+Some home insurance policies have limitations if your property isn’t frequently checked on while you’re away.
+If you have a BCAA Home Insurance policy, periodical check-ins are only necessary if you’re vacationing for more than two weeks.
+Plus, if you’re a BCAA Member, you can save up to 20% on BCAA Home Insurance.
+You can also save an additional 5% in the first year if you buy online.

 Prevent airport hassles